 This wound often creates emotional dependence, desperation for acceptance or defensive isolation.

-In the therapeutic process, together we will restore your ability to sustain your own presence and create true bonds — without begging.
+In the therapeutic process, we will work together to restore your ability to sustain your own presence and create genuine connections — without begging.

 Shame